DennisLoska/noji/README.md

 go install ./cmd/noji
 ```

-Requirement: opencode CLI must be installed and available on PATH.
+Requirements: opencode CLI and GitHub CLI (gh) must be installed and available on PATH.

 ## Quick start